In Focus Sessions

 - Transforming spaces for events, Caroline Hutchison and Meredith Lambert

-- Cyber Security in Events: The Disasters and How to Avoid Them, Josh Lemon
+- Cyber Security in Events: How to Avoid Becoming the Next Victim of Cyber Criminals, Josh Lemon

 - The Deadly Sins of Event Technology and How to Avoid Them, Clifford Fairbrass